 Pumpkin cream cheese pie will last up to 1 week in the fridge.
 Cover it with foil or plastic wrap.

-Tips for Making Cream Cheese Pumpkin Pie
+Tips for Making Pumpkin Pie with Cream Cheese

 To save time and because making pie crust is not something I enjoy, I used a refrigerated store-bought pie crust.
 However, I do have a homemade pie crust recipe that I love (I just don’t make crusts often!).
 Use that if you prefer.

 The original recipe suggests covering the edge of crust with 3-inch strips of aluminum foil to prevent excessive browning and to remove foil for last 15 minutes of baking.

 Since my filling came up nearly as high as the crust, I didn’t bother with foil and the crust wasn’t overly browned; do as you see fit.